studio24/security-principles/secure-development.md

 ## Design

-When planning projects we aim to create a secure system with a small attack surface with appropriate authentication and authorisation in place for areas of the web application with restricted access.
+When planning web development projects we aim to create secure systems.

-We consider the following and peer review this within the team to help design a secure solution.
-This is reviewed on an ongoing basis throughout the project.
+We review the following, and peer review it, to help design a secure solution.
+We review security on an ongoing basis throughout the project.

 * User authentication
 * Access control (authorisation)